Major Controversies Surrounding Robert De Niro: A Detailed Timeline

 February 1998: Questioning by French Police

 In February 1998, Robert De Niro was held for questioning by French police in connection with an international prostitution ring.
-He denied any involvement and later filed a complaint.
+De Niro denied any involvement and later filed a complaint against the examining magistrate.

-In 1999, Robert De Niro threatened to sue the owners of "De Niro's Supper Club" in Vancouver under the BC Privacy Act.
-The restaurant subsequently changed its name to "Section (3).".
+In 1999, Robert De Niro threatened to sue the owners of "De Niro's Supper Club" in Vancouver, leading the restaurant to change its name to "Section (3)".

 2006: Received Italian citizenship